Skip to content Skip to footer

 • Epilation (>3 Gy)

-For large percentage of the population the cells in the bone marrow will begin to repopulate the marrow and then full recoveryDeath still may occur.
-The primary cause of death is infection and hemorrhage.
+For a large percentage of the population, the cells in the bone marrow will begin to repopulate the marrow, and then full recoveryDeath still may occur.
+The primary causes of death are infection and hemorrhage.

 Gastrointestinal(GI)(>10 Gy)